 OUR HOST HOME PROGRAMS

 Avenues host home programs are a creative, community-based response to youth homelessness.
 The goal of these programs is to provide safer, culturally responsive housing within a youth's own community.
-We do this by recruiting and training volunteer host homes.
+We do this by recruiting and training community members to be host homes.
 Youth live with the host home from one week to one year, or more, depending on the program.
 While living with the host, Avenues works with the young person to work towards their goals and dreams.
 The hosts also receive continuous support from Avenues.
 With these programs there's an intentional matching process to ensure that both hosts and youth feel supported and affirmed.

 The nationally recognized model is youth-driven, meaning youth are never "placed" in a host home.
 Youth review host home applications, and after meeting with the hosts of their choice, may decide to move in with them.